Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Wavefront related TTL coupling effects: case of ideal detectors

 By assuming a perfect overlap of both interfering beams for $\varphi_m=0$ as well as a centre of rotation positioned exactly at the point of incidence, we considered a very special case in Sec.~\ref{sec: non_geom equal}.
 We now relax these conditions step-wise.
-Within this subsection, we investigate how the TTL coupling changes if the two beams are laterally shifted with respect to each other.
-Let $x_{im},x_{ir}$ describe the beams' points of incidence with respect to a hypothetical centre of the infinitely large SEPD (see Fig.~\ref{fig:PD_coordsyst} for the coordinate system).
+Within this subsection, we investigate how the TTL coupling changes if the two beams are laterally, i.e.\ along the $x$- or $y$-axis (Fig.~\ref{fig:PD_coordsyst}), shifted with respect to each other.
+Let $x_{im},x_{ir}$ describe the offset of the beams' points of incidence with respect to a hypothetical centre of the infinitely large SEPD (see Fig.~\ref{fig:PD_coordsyst} for the coordinate system).
 The measurement beam's centre of rotation is now placed in this new point, i.e.\ it jitters angularly around the point defined by $x_{im}$.

 While without beam offsets, the amplitude of the overlap is symmetric with respect to the wavefronts, the symmetry axes of the overlap and the interfering beams differ from each other once offsets of the detection points are introduced.
 An offset of one beam and the resulting imbalance of the overlap will favour one side and thus generate cross-coupling, as demonstrated in Fig.~\ref{fig: beam walk 2}.